Migrate from public base images to hardened container images: a step-by-step guide (2026)

 ENTRYPOINT ["/server"]

-The build-time and runtime images should almost never be the same.
-Compilers, package managers, and shell utilities belong in the builder stage and never reach production.
+The build-time and runtime images should usually be different.
+Compilers, package managers, and shell utilities belong in the builder stage unless the workload truly needs them at runtime.

-FROM nginx:1.27 may pull different bytes today versus last month if the maintainer rebuilt the tag.
+FROM nginx:1.27 may pull different bytes over time if the tag is rebuilt.
 The same is true of hardened-image tags.
-Pin to the immutable content digest:
+Pin to an immutable content digest:

 Verify Signature, SBOM, and Provenance Before the Build Runs